awsdocs/aws-codebuild-user-guide/doc_source/sample-docker-custom-image.md

 ## Files<a name="sample-docker-custom-image-files"></a>

-This sample uses these files\.
+The base image of the operating system used in this sample is Ubuntu\.
+The sample uses these files\.

 `buildspec.yml` \(in `(root directory name)`\)